BROOKELAB/Influenza-virus-DI-identification-pipeline/README.md

 # DEPENDENCIES

-This program expects the following tools/languages to be installed as *modules* and be available in your path:
+This pipeline expects the following tools/languages to be installed as *linux modules* (http://modules.sourceforge.net/) and be available in your path:

 - Nextflow    tested with version 19.07.0 ( download page https://github.com/nextflow-io/nextflow/releases )
 - Trimmomatic tested with version 0.38 ( download page https://github.com/timflutre/trimmomatic )